-School rules and discipline are communicated to parents through the parent handbook, the junior high handbook, and teacher prepared parent letters at the beginning of the school year.
+School rules and discipline are communicated to parents through the parent handbook and teacher prepared parent letters at the beginning of the school year.
 Approximately three times a year, or whenever deemed necessary, administration meets with the students to review school rules and consequences.